alex-randles/R2RML/README.md

-# R2RML-
-Project to convert CSV files to R2RML format.
+Project to convert CSV file to Turtle file format.